 1.2) Species and population (or stock) under propagation, and ESA status.

-Spring chinook salmon Oncorhynchus tshawytscha.

-The hatchery population is not ESA-listed if it originates from known hatchery-origin adults.
-The natural and supplementation populations are ESA-listed.
+Summer Chinook Salmon Oncorhynchus tshawytscha.
+Components of the hatchery population are and are not ESA-listed according to parental origin.
+The natural (unmarked) population is ESA-listed.

 1.3) Responsible organization and individuals